-- 30 percent of the adjusted taxable income of the taxpayer
+- 30% of the adjusted taxable income of the taxpayer

 How Business Loans Affect Tax Deductions

 Regardless of the type of small business loan you may have, the interest that is accrued against it can be deducted.
-In addition, how your business uses its funding will also impact your interest deduction eligibility.
+How your business uses its funding may impact your interest deduction eligibility.